llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/compare-pointer-to-member-virtual-function.rst

 Limitations
 -----------

-Not analyze values stored in a variable.
+Does not analyze values stored in a variable.
 For variable, only analyze all virtual methods in the same ``class`` or ``struct`` and diagnose when assigning a pointer to member virtual function to this variable is possible.